ZEPHYR

 worked with infants ranging in age from hours old to six months old,

-and born as early as 24 weeks gestational age through full-term.
+and born as early as 21 weeks gestational age (LMP) to term.

 Medical conditions have included awaiting mother’s recovery from